 In 2006, a giant tortoise named Adwaitya died at the ripe old age of 255 years.
 Apparently, this tortoise had been brought to India as a gift in the mid-18th century.
 Considering we’re in the 21st century now, that tortoise had seen more of the world than any one of us has.
 It saw a world without electricity, cars, and cell phones!
 Not that torts care about such things, of course.

 But what about turtles?
 Yes, we know, all tortoises are technically turtles, but not all turtles are tortoises.
 In this instance, we’re talking about the water-loving turtle branch of that family tree.
-Some turtles can live up to 80 years in captivity, but the Turtle Conservation Society says that it’s possible some larger turtles may be in the hundreds of years, too.
+Some turtles can live up to 80 years in captivity, but the Turtle Conservation Society says that it’s possible some larger species of turtles may be in the hundreds of years, too.

 The bottom line is that it’s really hard to measure a life that spans centuries, especially if you consider that humans are lucky to make it to 100 years themselves.
 In the grand scheme of things, scientists haven’t been tracking turtle and tortoise ages long enough to have accurate records of the longest-lived individuals.
 If we started with a tortoise that hatched today, it could potentially take 3, 4, or 5 generations of scientists to track until its final day.

 It’s unlikely that your turtle or tortoise will live quite that long.
-Still, even if we estimate a pet tortoise’s lifespan out to 50 years, that’s a significant investment of your time, care, and money.
+Still, even if we estimate a pet tortoise’s average lifespan out to 50 years, that’s a significant investment of your time, care, and money.
 Are you ready for that?

 How do tortoises and turtles live so long?